Dev-Craig44/next.js/routing-nav.md

 Programmatic Navigation

 - sometimes we need to take the user to a new page as a result of clicking a button or submitting a form

+Showing Loading UIs

+- when we navigate to a new page, we want to show a loading UI